minhtran-q/pattern-knowledge/README.md

 ## REST

 ### What is REST
-REST (representational state transfer) is a software architectural style that was created to guide the design and development
+REST (Representational State Transfer) is an architectural style for designing networked applications.
+It relies on a stateless, client-server communication protocol, typically HTTP.
+RESTful applications use HTTP requests to perform CRUD (Create, Read, Update, Delete) operations on resources.

 <details>
   <summary>What is a Stateless REST API?</summary>